-The Elements provides a comprehensive minor surgery service for the removal blemishes, seborrhoeic warts, moles, tags and skin cancers.
+The Elements provides a comprehensive minor surgery service for the removal of blemishes, seborrhoeic warts, moles, tags and skin cancers.
 All moles are assessed for skin cancer by a doctor, by dermascopy or siascopy.
 Suspicious lesions are sent for histological examination by a pathologist.
 Dr Little has postgraduate training and a certificate in primary care skin cancer surgery from the University of Queensland.
 Minor surgery for removal of lesions not for cosmetic reasons (ie deemed to be a medical necessity) are often covered by private health insurance plans.

 SURGITRON TECHNIQUE FOR BENIGN MOLE REMOVAL WITH GOOD COSMETIC OUTCOME.